dudarev/policyinsights/STORIES.md

 - User may see program page
 - User may edit program page

-Deploy to Christina's Heroku account and start poplulating it with real data from that point.
+Deploy to Christina's Heroku account and start populating it with real data from that point.

 ## MVP

+Set up backups.

 Put some CSS styling framework when starting working on this.